-Measurement of data refers to the quantification of a quality attributed to data set.
+Measurement of data refers to the quantification of a quality attributed to a data set.
 It refers to the scales that are used for measurement in statistics.
 These scales help in the categorization of data.
 Each measurement scale has different properties that should be used in case the properties of the scale match with the properties of the data set.
 Different levels of measurement are used to analyze a data set appropriately.

 A variable in statistics is a value that is changing continuously due to change in different factors.
 It can be a characteristic, a quantity, or a number that is measurable and continually changing.
 Some common examples of variables include class, grades, expenses, vehicles, etc.

 There are two types of variables:

-Continuous variables are not countable due to bulk of values present in data.
-It refer to a never ending list of variables with infinite numbers.
+Continuous variables are not countable due to a bulk of values present in data.
+It refers to a never-ending list of variables with infinite numbers.
 E.g. age of a person’s pet might be 2 years, 2 months, 5 hours, 5 seconds, 2 milliseconds and the list goes on.
-Likewise weight of students in a class can be an example of continuous variable.
+Likewise, weight of students in a class can be an example of a continuous variable.

 This type of variable is countable in a finite amount of time.
 For example, the number of plates placed on a table or the grades of students in a class is countable at a specific time point.
 No matter how long the series of discrete variables is, it is still logically countable with an ending number.

 Causality refers to the interlink between two variables.
-It is a situation where one event is because of another event i.e. the cause-effect relationship of the two.
+It is a situation where one event is because of another event i.e. the cause-effect relationship between the two.
 It shows the co-relation in which a change in one variable causes changes in other variables.
-It shows that the occurrence of one event results in occurrence of second event.
+It shows that the occurrence of one event results in an occurrence of the second event.
 The relationship between the two variables depicts the pattern of causality in statistics.